zainal-77/Swap_image_to_fake_video/README.md

 We thank [Jakub Fiser](https://research.adobe.com/person/jakub-fiser/) for implementing the real-time GPU version of the triangle morphing algorithm.
 We thank Daichi Ito for sharing the caricature image and Dave Werner for Wilk, the gruff but ultimately lovable puppet.

+This research is partially funded by NSF (EAGER-1942069) and a gift from Adobe.
+Our experiments were performed in the UMass GPU cluster obtained under the Collaborative Fund managed by the MassTech Collaborative.